capocchi/PythonPDEVS/doc/simulator.rst

 Simulator User Interface
 ========================

-.. autofunction:: simulator.loadCheckpoint
+.. autofunction:: pypdevs.simulator.loadCheckpoint
    :noindex:

-.. autoclass:: simulator.Simulator
+.. autoclass:: pypdevs.simulator.Simulator
    :members: __init__, simulate
    :noindex:

 All configuration of the simulator is forwarded to the Simulator Configuration class.
 These methods can simply be invoked on a Simulator object.

-.. autoclass:: simconfig.SimulatorConfiguration
+.. autoclass:: pypdevs.simconfig.SimulatorConfiguration
    :members:
    :noindex: